So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 However, like in Puerto Vallarta, you can find a good amount of local souvenir shops in Sayulita.

 As you may have guessed, when comparing Puerto Vallarta or Sayulita in terms of restaurants after you do all your shopping, Puerto Vallarta offers far more options.
-But I assure you that the restaurants and cafes Sayulita has are mouthwatering.
+But the restaurants and cafes Sayulita has are just as delicious.

 Similarities Between Puerto Vallarta and Sayulita

-Now that we covered the differences between Sayulita vs. Puerto Vallarta, let’s look at the similarities that these destinations share.
+Now that I’ve covered the differences between Sayulita vs. Puerto Vallarta, let’s look at the similarities these destinations share.

 1. They Get Crowded